ciph-io/ciph-core/doc/data-format.md

 container which is JSON encoded and gzip'd before storing.

-After any `data` blocks are created and the `meta` data is finalized then the `header` block can be created.
+After any `data` blocks are created and the `meta` data is finalized then the `head` block can be created.

-The `header` must fit into a single block so its maximum size is 16MB but in most cases should be much smaller than this.
+The `head` must fit into a single block so its maximum size is 16MB but in most cases should be much smaller than this.

 ## Encryption

-Containers are encrypted using [AES-CTR] (counter mode) which allows individual blocks to be decrypted without decrypting all of the data that came before them.
-This allows for seeking in videos and extracting individual files from larger collections.

-The `head` block starts with a pad of random data that is a random length.
-This random data pad makes known-plaintext attacks against the encryption scheme more difficult by making sure than known features of the file format do not appear in consistent positions.
+Containers are encrypted using [AES-CTR].

+Each container has a random 256bit (32 byte) password.
+Users can provide passwords but for optimal security this is not recommended.

+Each container has a random 16 byte salt that is used both to derive the encryption key from the password using PBKDF2 and as the initialization vector (IV) for encryption.

+PBKDF2 is used with 100,000 rounds to derive the encryption key from the password.

+Any extra `data` or `meta` blocks have their own random encryption keys that are stored in the container `head`.

 [AES-CTR]: https://tools.ietf.org/html/rfc3686

 ## Block Sizes

+* 0 : 4KB
+* 1 : 16KB
+* 2 : 64KB
-* 0 : 256KB
+* 3 : 256KB
-* 1 : 1MB
+* 4 : 1MB
-* 2 : 4MB
+* 5 : 4MB
-* 3 : 16MB
+* 6 : 16MB

 ## Content Types